neo4j/python-graph-visualization/docs/source/integration.rst

 * A Pandas ``DataFrame``, or iterable (eg. list) of DataFrames representing the nodes of the graph.
   The rows of the DataFrame(s) should represent the individual nodes, and the columns should represent the node IDs and attributes.
-  If a column shares the name with a field of :doc:`Node <./api-reference/node>`, the values it contains will be set on corresponding nodes under that field name.
-  Otherwise, the column name will be a key in each node's `properties` dictionary, that maps to the node's corresponding value in the column.
+  The node ID will be set on the :doc:`Node <./api-reference/node>`, Other columns will be a key in each node's `properties` dictionary, that maps to the node's corresponding value in the column.
   If the graph has no node properties, the nodes can be derived from the relationships DataFrame alone.
 * A Pandas ``DataFrame``, or iterable (eg. list) of DataFrames representing the relationships of the graph.
   The rows of the DataFrame(s) should represent the individual relationships, and the columns should represent the relationship IDs and attributes.
-  If a column shares the name with a field of :doc:`Relationship <./api-reference/relationship>`, the values it contains will be set on corresponding relationships under that field name.
+  The relationship id, source and target node IDs will be set on the :doc:`Relationship <./api-reference/relationship>`.
-  Otherwise, the column name will be a key in each node's `properties` dictionary, that maps to the node's corresponding value in the column.
+  Other columns will be a key in each relationship's `properties` dictionary, that maps to the relationship's corresponding value in the column.

-``from_dfs`` also takes an optional property, ``node_radius_min_max``, that can be used (and is used by default) to scale the node sizes for the visualization.
-It is a tuple of two numbers, representing the radii (sizes) in pixels of the smallest and largest nodes respectively in the visualization.
-The node sizes will be scaled such that the smallest node will have the size of the first value, and the largest node will have the size of the second value.
-The other nodes will be scaled linearly between these two values according to their relative size.
-This can be useful if node sizes vary a lot, or are all very small or very big.

 Example